 Robert J. Miller’s areas of expertise are civil procedure, federal Indian law, American Indians and international law, American Indian economic development and Native American natural resources.
-An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is the Chief Justice of the Court of Appeals of the Grand Ronde Tribe and sits as a judge for other tribes.
+An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is the Chief Justice of the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.
+He is also the Faculty Director of the Rosette LLP American Indian Economic Development Program at ASU.
+In June 2016, he was appointed to the Navajo Nation Council of Economic Advisors by the President and Vice-President of the Nation.

 Professor Miller’s published works include articles, books and book chapters on a wide array of federal Indian law issues and civil procedure, and he speaks regularly on Indian law issues across the U.S. and in other countries.
-He is the author of Native America, Discovered and Conquered: Thomas Jefferson, Lewis and Clark, and Manifest Destiny (2006), and Reservation “Capitalism:” Economic Development in Indian Country (2012), and he co-authored Discovering Indigenous Lands: The Doctrine of Discovery in the English Colonies (2010).
-Professor Miller maintains a blog on Indian affairs, which has been noticed by the wallstreetjournal.com and a poll of leading Indian blogs, and will be archived by the Library of Congress.
-He also has worked as a consultant with the American Philosophical Society since 2006 on tribal language and artifact issues.
+He is the author of Native America, Discovered and Conquered: Thomas Jefferson, Lewis and Clark, and Manifest Destiny (2006), and Reservation “Capitalism:” Economic Development in Indian Country (2012), and he co-authored Discovering Indigenous Lands: The Doctrine of Discovery in the English Colonies (Oxford University Press 2010).
+Professor Miller’s blog on Indian affairs was noted by the wallstreetjournal.com and a poll of leading Indian blogs, and will be archived by the Library of Congress.
+He also has worked as a consultant with the American Philosophical Society since 2006 on tribal language and archival issues.
+He was elected to the American Law Institute in 2012 and to the American Philosophical Society in 2014.

 The International Law of Colonialism: A Comparative Analysis, 15 Lewis & Clark L. Rev. 847 (2012).